 You’ll be reaching for more water.

 It’s a small change, but after you give birth, you may never seem to be able to quench your thirst.
-For women who are breastfeeding, the thirsty feeling may be intensified even more.
+For breastfeeding women, the thirsty feeling may be intensified even more.
 This is likely to subside after a few weeks or so.
 In the meantime, the best thing you can do is keep water near you at all times!
 This includes while you are on the run: invest in a water bottle you love and take it with you everywhere.
-Not only will this keep you from feeling thirsty all the time, but it will keep you and baby extra healthy.
+Not only will this keep you from feeling thirsty all the time, but it will keep you and your baby extra healthy.

 That confused feeling may not go away.

-Do you remember that feeling during pregnancy where you were forgetting things and seemed to feel a bit lost?
-This is a phenomenon called pregnancy brain, but it’s not just for pregnancy!
-Pregnancy brain can live on post-baby for many women—so many in fact, that it has been dubbed “mom brain” instead.
-Your hormones are raging, your body is changing, and you suddenly have this huge responsibility you didn’t have before, so it’s okay for your brain to have a hard time keeping up.
+Do you remember that feeling during pregnancy when you forgot things and seemed to feel a bit lost?
+This phenomenon is called pregnancy brain, and it’s not just for pregnancy!
+Pregnancy brain continues post-baby for many women—so many that it’s been dubbed “mom brain” instead.
+Your hormones are raging, your body is changing, and you suddenly have this huge responsibility you didn’t have before, so it’s okay for your brain to have difficulty keeping up.
 If your mom brain gets to be too much, try meditating, taking deep breaths, and, most of all, giving yourself a break!

 This is one most new parents don’t even consider.
 You just had a baby.
-You aren’t thinking about another one yet!
+You aren’t thinking about having another baby yet!
 And maybe you’ve been told it can’t happen until after your first period returns, which may be a while.
 Fertility for most women doesn’t usually return until at least 6 weeks postpartum.
 And it’s been shown on average to return on day 74 postpartum.
 Breastfeeding is shown to suppress the return of fertility.
-But it’s essential for moms who aren’t breastfeeding, it’s essential to take precautionary measures to ensure you don’t get pregnant too soon.
+But it’s essential for moms who aren’t breastfeeding to take precautionary measures to ensure they don’t get pregnant too soon.